This article applies to: Outlook 2016 for Mac

 You can either click the address book next to the To, Cc, or Bcc field to select names, or type email addresses in the desired field(s).
 After you've typed a few characters, Outlook will display a list of matches.
 Click a match to select it.

 A single message can be addressed to no more than 300 individual addresses.
 That's the combined total of the To, Cc, and Bcc lines.
-See these suggestions (Facstaff faq) if you need to send the same message to more than 300 people.

 Sending on Behalf of Someone Else

 You can only change the information in the From field if you have been given delegate rights for another person.
 Copies of the messages you send on their behalf will be stored in your own Sent Items folder, not theirs.
-See our Acting On Behalf Of page for more information.
+See our Acting On Behalf Of article for more information.

 Sending from a Resource or Exchange Group Account